Explore Courses

 A custom hook is a reusable function in React that starts with the prefix use and encapsulates logic that can be shared across multiple components.
 Custom hooks reduce duplication, simplify your code, and help you keep components focused on rendering.

-Let’s walk through an example to see how custom hooks can streamline your app development.
+Let’s see an example of how custom hooks can streamline your app development.

 By creating a custom hook, you can centralize this functionality and reuse it wherever needed, making your codebase cleaner and easier to maintain.